Salt Spring Island Online

 central office in Surrey, BC.
 In late 2004, Telus began stringing fibre

 optic cable around much of Salt Spring Island.
 ADSL service was available

 in the Cusheon Lake area about the end of April 2005.
 Like many companies,

 they place a fair bit of importance in the "apparent demand" for ADSL in

 deciding what new areas will qualify for the needed upgrades, so if ADSL

 isn't available where you live, be sure to email Telus at firstname.lastname@example.org

 to let them know that there is a demand for it here!

-The Fall Fair will take place on September 15 and 16, 2012 at the Island Farmers'
+will take place on September 18 and 19, 2021 at the Island Farmers'

 July 1 is Canada Day.
 Join the Chamber of Commerce and Royal Canadian Legion as they